Nintendo Switch: Joy-Con

-The Nintendo Switch comes with two controllers, collectively called Joy-Con and individually called the "Joy-Con (L)" and "Joy-Con (R)".
-The controllers attach to the Switch console via side rails using a locking mechanism, with a small release button on their rear face to allow them to be detached.
-When detached, they can be used as a pair by a single player, attached to a grip that emulates a gamepad form factor, or used as separate controllers by two individual players.
-A single Switch console can support up to eight Joy-Con connections.
-Straps can be attached to the sides of Joy-Con when they are detached.
-A charging grip is available for the Joy-Con, which provides a means to attach a USB-C cable for power.
-Alongside that, Nintendo released a charging strap that allows players to charge an individual Joy-Con via embedded AA batteries on June 16, 2017.
+The Nintendo Switch includes two controllers, collectively called Joy-Con and individually referred to as the "Joy-Con (L)" and "Joy-Con (R)".
+These controllers attach to the console via side rails with a locking mechanism, and a small release button on the back allows for detachment.
+When connected to the console, the Joy-Con recharge automatically.
+When detached, they can be used as a pair by a single player, attached to a grip accessory to mimic a traditional gamepad—which also allows charging via USB-C—or used separately as individual controllers for two players.
+Straps can be attached for better grip when detached, and a charging grip powered by AA batteries is also available.
+A single Switch console supports up to eight Joy-Con connections simultaneously.

 Pro Controller

-The Switch also supports a wireless controller, called Nintendo Switch Pro Controller, which has a more traditional design reminiscent of the Wii Classic Controller Pro and Wii U Pro Controller.
-The Pro Controller connects to the Switch via wireless Bluetooth communication, and is charged through a standard USB-C port on the controller.
+The Nintendo Switch Pro Controller is a separate wireless controller that offers a more traditional design, resembling the Wii Classic Controller Pro and Wii U Pro Controller.
+It connects to the Switch via Bluetooth and charges through a USB-C port..